Engid/TDOPjs/README.md

 # Top Down Operator Precedence JavaScript Parser

-  In Douglas Crockford's article [Top Down Operator Precedence](http://javascript.crockford.com/tdop/tdop.html) [<a href="./README.md/#one">1</a>] he implements a parser first presented by Vaughan Pratt.
+  In Douglas Crockford's article [Top Down Operator Precedence](http://javascript.crockford.com/tdop/tdop.html) [1] he implements a parser first presented by Vaughan Pratt.
 I'll be building the same Parser myself, with the hopes of extending it for fun.
 <br>

 # Simplified JavaScript
-  Crockfords original parser was designed for parsing *Simplified JavaScript*, or "just the good stuff" [<a href="./#1">1</a>].
+  Crockfords original parser was designed for parsing *Simplified JavaScript*, or "just the good stuff" [1].
 In his own words, it includes:

 * Functions as first class objects.
 Functions in Simplified JavaScript are lambdas with lexical scoping.

 * Dynamic objects with prototypal inheritance.
 Objects are class-free.
 We can add a new member to any object by ordinary assignment.
 An object can inherit members from another object.

 * Object literals and array literals.
 This is a very convenient notation for creating new objects and arrays.
-JavaScript literals were the inspiration for the JSON data interchange format[<a href="./#1">1</a>.
+JavaScript literals were the inspiration for the JSON data interchange format[1].

 # TDOP Basics